subhasishgoswami/Cryptocurrency-Exchange/README.md

 # Cryptocurrency-Exchange
-A cryptocurrency exchange Dapp built upon the ethereum blockchain
+A cryptocurrency exchange Dapp built upon the ethereum blockchain to exchange ethers for a demo token.
+A demo token has been included.
 ## Running Steps
 * Clone the repository
 * Truffle migrate